 Foods that may make your itchy bottom worse include:

 - excessive amounts of liquids, such as milk, beer or wine

 Your GP may recommend that you follow a diet that keeps your stools regular and well-formed.

-This means your stools won't be loose (runny), but you won't need to strain when you have a bowel movement.
+This means your stools won't be loose (runny), but you won't need to strain when you go to the toilet.

 Loose stools can irritate your anus.
-Straining to pass hard stools may cause piles (haemorrhoids) to develop.
+Straining to pass hard stools may cause haemorrhoids (piles) to develop.
 Piles are swellings that contain enlarged and swollen blood vessels in and around your anus.